michaelwittmann/docker_simulation_pipeline_example/README.md

 In this tutorial, I'm gonna show you how to set up und run a simulation pipeline using docker to parallelize your simulation tasks.

 Note: In this tutorial I use 2 very simple examples to give you an idea of the main concept.
-Running those scripts in a docker container may look a bit over engineered for those tasks and it is!
+Running those scripts in a docker container may look a bit over engineered - and it is!
 Before you adapt this approach, ask your self: "How long is my main computation time
 compared to the time it takes to startup the docker container?"

 ## What you need